wamp-proto/wamp-proto/rfc/text/basic/bp_05_publish_subscribe.md

 where

- * `Request` MUST be a sequential ID in the _session scope_, incremented by the Subscriber and used to correlate the Broker's response with the request.
+ * `Request` is a sequential ID in the _session scope_, incremented by the Subscriber and used to correlate the Broker's response with the request.
- * `SUBSCRIBED.Subscription` MUST be the ID for the subscription to unsubscribe from, originally handed out by the Broker to the Subscriber.
+ * `SUBSCRIBED.Subscription` is the ID for the subscription to unsubscribe from, originally handed out by the Broker to the Subscriber.

 *Example*